reactor/reactor/README.md

 }
 ```

-You should then be able to import a `BUILD-SNAPSHOT` version of the BOM, like `Californium-BUILD-SNAPSHOT`.
+You should then be able to import a `BUILD-SNAPSHOT` version of the BOM, like `Dysprosium-BUILD-SNAPSHOT`.

 # Reactive Streams Commons
 In a continuous mission to design the most efficient concurrency operators for Reactive Streams, a common effort -codename [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons)- has begun.
 Reactor is fully aligned with _RSC_ design and is directly inlining _RSC_ within its stable API contract scoped under reactor-core.
 Reactive Streams Commons is a research effort shared with everyone and is demanding of efficient stream processing challengers, therefore it is naturally decoupled of any framework noise.